bhoamikhona/react/Section 06/README.md

 - This is a very important connection between state and props that you should keep in mind.
 - Finally, while state is used by developers to make components interactive, props are used to give the parent component the ability to configure their child components.
 - Basically, props can be seen as settings in child components, which the parent component can define as they wish.

+### Exercise 01 - Flashcards

+- We use `null` as the initial value of state when we want none of the cards (in the flashcards project) to be selected in the beginning.

 ## Author